XCOM 2 Class Analysis: Reaper

 There's also the point that Banish can't crit at all.
 If it could, Banish's peak damage would actually be really impressive, and Pistols have terrible gains from crits so that would favor Banish as the boss-killer more.
 Since Banish can't crit, though, you have to add 1-2 damage*number of hits to the Pistol shots for working out potential peak damage -and thanks to Deadshot, late-game Sharpshooters expect to always have a crit chance, even against enemies that aren't possible to flank, so there's no situation where this is irrelevant.

-Ruler Reaction mechanics do mean Banish has the advantage that where a Sharpshooter doing Quickdraw+Lightning Hands+Fan Fire would end up triggering two Ruler Reactions -potentially being interrupted entirely by Bind or being Frozen- Banish will only prompt one, which will probably be the Alien Ruler running away.
+Ruler Reaction mechanics do mean Banish has the advantage that where a Sharpshooter doing Quickdraw+Lightning Hands+Fan Fire would end up triggering two Ruler Reactions -potentially being interrupted entirely by Bind, being Frozen, being knocked Unconscious, or Panicking- Banish will only prompt one, which will probably be the Alien Ruler running away.
 So Banish is definitely worth keeping in mind for Alien Rulers, especially since it automatically breaking Shadow even lets the Reaper reliably initiate an Overwatch ambush on them so you can stack on yet more damage at full accuracy.
 That's a noteworthy bit of utility all by itself, particularly if you're prone to deliberately scouring the map for the Alien Ruler to specifically burn your Overwatch ambush on it.

 But unless you're willing to support it and preferably have gotten lucky with the right elements, Banish is more nice to have than anything else, with Sharpshooters generally filling the role of burst-damage boss killer much more effectively.
 Or Rangers using Rapid Fire.
 Or Grenadiers using Salvo with a Heavy Weapon and following up with other attacks.
 Heck, even Specialists can get lucky with Guardian and do astonishing amounts of damage!
 Not to mention the Training Center potentially leads to a Rapid Fire Salvo Specialist or the like...